Govardhan: Mansi Ganga sacred lake

 The town also houses Mansi Ganga, a close-ended lake.
 On the banks of this sacred lake, there are quite a few temples, prominent among them the Mukharbind temple.

-Kusum sarovar and Samadhi of Jat ruler Maharaja Suraj Mal
+Kusum sarovar and Samadhi of Suraj Mal

-On the Govardhan Parikrama path on the western bank of 130 sqm sacred artificial lake Kusum Sarovar (Kusum kund) there are three Chhatris housing the samadhis of Jat ruler Maharaja Suraj Mal (r.
-1755 – 25 December 1763) and 2 his wives, all of these memorials were built by his son and successor Maharaja Jawahar Singh.
-The architecture and carving is in the pierced stone style and the ceiling of cenotaphs are adorned with the beautiful painting of life of lord Krishna and Maharajs Suraj Mal's court.
-Most imposing chattri is of Mahara Suraj Mal, flanked on either side by two smaller chattris of his two wives, "Maharani Hansiya" and "Maharani Kishori".
-Maharaj Suraj Mal is well known for capturing Red Fort in 1754 CE after defetaing the forces of Mughal king Ahmad Shah Bahadur.
+On the Govardhan Parikrama path on the western bank of 130 sqm sacred artificial lake Kusum Sarovar (Kusum kund) there are three Chhatris housing the samadhis of Suraj Mal (r.
+1755 – 25 December 1763) and 2 his wives, all of these memorials were built by his son and successor Jawahar Singh.

+The architecture and carving is in the pierced stone style and the ceiling of cenotaphs are adorned with the beautiful painting of life of lord Krishna.
+Most imposing chattris are of Suraj Mal, flanked on either side by two smaller chattris of his two wives, "Maharani Hansiya" and "Maharani Kishori".

 Transportation

 Govardhan is located about 150 km from Delhi, where the airport is located.
 A railway station is located at Mathura, where taxis can be hired to reach the town, which is about 23 km away.
 There are also tourist buses and a single line electric train for the journey from Mathura.